naeohmi/bash/README.md

 # Hello World Script for Bash

 ## Step 1:

-- Open your text editor and create a new plain text named HelloWorld.sh.
+- Open your text editor and create a new plain text named `HelloWorld.sh`.

-- In order to save as plain text using textEdit, go to format -> make plain text.
+- In order to save as plain text using textEdit, go to format and change to: make plain text.

 ## Step 2:

 - All scripts must begin with the sheabang(#!) and since we are using bash, line 1 will look like this.

-``#!/bin/bash``
+- `#!/bin/bash`

-- Make sure to include ``echo Hello World`` under the shabang line.
+- Make sure to include `echo Hello World` under the shabang line.

-- Save your HelloWorld.sh file.
+- Save your `HelloWorld.sh` file.

 ## Step 3: